boyden/boyden.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I obtained my Ph.D. degree in Biomedical Engineering (BME) from University of Science and Technology of China (USTC) in June 2024.
+I obtained my Ph.D. in Biomedical Engineering (BME) from the University of Science and Technology of China (USTC) in June 2024.
 Before that, I got my B.E. degree from USTC in 2019.

 My primary research interests lie in computational pathology, focusing on the quantitative analysis of gigabyte-sized whole slide images using deep learning.
 I am dedicated to developing advanced models with the long-term goal of reducing pathologists' workload and improving patients' survival.
 I have published 5+ papers with <a href='https://scholar.google.com/citations?user=fSOIIQMAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.